Hemorrhoids High Fiber Diet

 Avoid Straining

-In some instances, this can be a result of pushing too hard as you attempt to have a bowel movement.
+Sometimes, this can result from pushing too hard as you attempt to have a bowel movement.

-Other instances can cause straining as well, such as a cough, lifting weighty objects, or even pregnancy.
+Other instances can cause strain, such as coughing, lifting weighty objects, or pregnancy.

 If you are suffering from hemorrhoids, experts recommend you be aware of the tension you’re placing on your bowels and avoid it as much as you can.